MOTWANI LAW, LLC

 Trusts

 A trust is a legal arrangement where a person gives ownership of property to another person or entity referred to as the "trustee."
 The trustee holds property until it needs to be transferred to a trust's beneficiary.
 The trustee is often the same person or couple that forms the trust.
-Trusts are preferred by many because they avoid probate and can pass property quicker, cheaper, and more privately compared to a will.
-They are also used to protect assets from creditors.
-Trusts are very flexible and created during one's lifetime ("living" or "inter vivos" trust) or at death ("testamentary" trust).
+Trusts are preferred by many because they avoid probate and can pass property quicker, cheaper, and more privately relative to a will.
+Trusts can be revocable or irrevocable depending on what the trust's creator (the "settlor" or "grantor") values.
+Revocable trusts are often preferred because they provide the settlor with flexibility and control to manage and distribute assets.
+Irrevocable trusts are beneficial for reducing potential estate tax liability and providing asset protection because they transfer control of assets away from the settlor.
+Trusts can also be created during one's lifetime ("living" or "inter vivos" trust) or at death ("testamentary" trust).
 A will and trust are not mutually exclusive.
-A pour-over will is often used in conjunction with a trust to transfer any remaining assets into the trust upon one passing away.
+A pour-over will is often used with a living trust and directs any assets remaining in one's name at the time of passing to be transferred into the living trust, and thus managed according to the trust's terms.

 Advanced Directives